dell/csm-docs/content/docs/deployment/csmoperator/drivers/powermax.md

 }
 ```

 On some distributions the multipathd service for changes to the configuration and dynamically reconfigures itself.
-If you need to manually trigger a relord you can run the folllowing command:
+If you need to manually trigger a reload you can run the following command:
 `sudo systemctl reload multipathd`

 To enable multipathd on RedHat CoreOS nodes you need to prepare a working configuration encoded in base64.
 For example you can run the following command to encode the above multipath.config file.